gabwithcli/ddd-kit/packages/ddd-kit/README.md

-# @acme/ddd-kit: A Pragmatic DDD Toolkit
+# ddd-kit: A Pragmatic DDD Toolkit

 A small collection of sharp, focused tools for taming complex business logic in TypeScript.
 This isn't a framework; it's a set of patterns, inspired by the **Domain-Driven Design (DDD) philosophy**, to help you build robust, maintainable, and testable applications.